Jon-Goodwin/Analyis-on-American-Physical-Activity/README.md

 scripts contains all the scripts relating to cleaning and organizing the dataset

 ### Step 1 ###
-Simulated a dataset based on table 2.7.
+Simulated a dataset based on the CDC survey.

-Read PDF from DHS into R and converted table on page 32 of the Jordan Population and Family Health Survey into a raw_data file.

 ### Step 2 ###
-Cleaned raw data file.
+Cleaned raw data files.
-Tested cleaned data using Pointblank package.

 ### Step 3 ###
 Compose paper with analysis.